bhaaskara/InterviewQA/MyQA.md

 ```
 Azure devops
     how to create dependent jobs in AZ pipelines
+        ude depends on
         may be conditions is the option
     how to integrate artifacts with pipelines
     email notifications
     reports
+    Sonarqube for code coverage
+    how to configure ISS role bindings
+    how to deploy to different regions
+        by using parrallel stages
+    .net and nuget projects/deploymenst
+    pass service
+        webapp service
+    classic and yaml pipelines
+    variables and variable groups

 Azure
+    IAM
+        service principles and managed identity
     app gateway vs traffic manager vs standard load balancer
     how to monitor the network traffic in Azure
     how to recover the password for Azure vm (windows and linux)
+    system-assigned managed identity
+    traffic manager
+    azure functions
+    app gateway
+    Azure front door

 AKS
     how to implement blue green deployment with AKS
     https://azure.microsoft.com/en-in/solutions/kubernetes-on-azure/deployment-strategy/